owen9825/website_ananke/content/en/post/government_support_for_clickbait.md

 > {{< youtube  nNRoiEPmcZc >}}
 > Dancers in the pursuit of fame

-If the government funded agriculture and commissioned content-creation tools, enabling zero-cost existence for content creators, then would it mean that creating the truth is an increasingly crowded space and an inadvisable strategy for standing out?
+If the government funded agriculture and commissioned content-creation tools, enabling zero-cost existence for content creators, then would it mean that sticking to the truth is an increasingly crowded space and an inadvisable strategy for standing out?
 Not necessarily: we saw previously in *[The Virtues of Being a Dole Bludger](../dole_bludgers_with_morals)* that a side-effect of zero-cost existence (or equivalently, [UBI](https://en.wikipedia.org/wiki/Universal_basic_income)) is that it is less tempting to pursue immoral paths, like lying.

 If people feel that lying is necessary to put food on the table, then there will end up being a lot of liars.
 With this pressure removed, I predict that there will be increased shame in lying; and that just like the notion of a criminal history, societies will make a permanent record of the fact that Alex Jones for instance made incorrect claims about what happened at Sandy Hook Elementary.
 The bizarre situation of him having to pay money as *punishment for speaking* is resolved: the shame of having these untruths on his public record is already sufficient punishment, like how our current society treats convicted sex offenders.